- He doesn’t know. This is what Nancy answered to her own question…. He couldn’t see what she had done.

 The fireworks, doubtless augmented by the pot, were stunning.
 I found myself sighing in the way I sigh during sex with Teresa.
 And it was like sex, in a sense, each burst a small explosion of flowering pleasure.
 Teresa began to respond with her sighs of her own.
 And then it truly was like sex, with each of us finding deeper pleasure in the pleasure of the other.

 When the fireworks were over, we started to kiss, and soon Teresa indicated the desire to fuck on the roof.

-We’d never done anything like that before – nor even strayed from having sex in bed – but the way I looked at it was, if your incredibly sexy girlfriend wants to fuck on the roof, you fuck on the roof, no questions asked.
+We’d never done anything like that before – nor even strayed from having sex in bed – but the way I looked at it was, if your incredibly sexy girlfriend wants to fuck on the roof, you fuck on the roof, end of story.
 Naturally we might be seen up there – people were standing on rooftops all over Teresa’s neighborhood – but that was part of the point.
 In fact while we were looking for an appropriate spot, Teresa said she hoped that others would see us and get ideas.

 “I want to start a chain reaction of fucking that will spread over the entire planet,” she said.